Gmail

 - Don’t signup to unknown apps and websites with your email ID.

 - People often use their original password when they sign-up to apps and websites.
-Avoid using your genuine password.
+Avoid using your original password.

 - If two-factor authentication is enabled on your email account then don’t give your mobile phone to people.
 If someone knows your email ID he can make an attempt to change your password by sending the verification code to your mobile phone.